 There could be any reason that you are not able to reach the login page like maybe there is an issue with the router or with the IP address that you entered is incorrect.
 Sometimes even when there is a hardware connection problem with wires or Ethernet login issues popup.
 But there are some quick fixes and solutions to it.

 Having trouble reaching the Router Login Page?

-- Issue in entering the IP address: Entering the correct IP address is as important as getting logged in.
+- An issue in entering the IP address: Entering the correct IP address is as important as getting logged in.
 Maybe you are entering an incorrect IP address and because of it, the log-in is having issues.
 Check the IP address and make sure it is the correct.
 You can also try log-in with a wrong IP address to make sure like 192.168.1.1.com or 192.168.1.1 or maybe 192.168.o.1.
-Basically there are two main IP address that work 192.168.0.1 or 192.168.1.1, so try using them one of these will surely work.
-Try not using the “http://”
+Basically there is two main IP address that works 192.168.0.1 or 192.168.1.1, so try using them one of these will surely work.
+Try not using the “HTTP://”

 for a while and let your computer automatically add these before you press “enter”.
 One thing to keep in mind here is that you type the IP address in the address bar only.
 If you put in the toolbar or the search engine, you will be in problem.
 Once you are sure the IP address is not the problem, you can move ahead and diagnose other issues.

 - IPCONFIG helps: Trying running the IPCONFIG command to view your IP address.
 Sometimes the computer automatically obtains the IP address that is suitable for them from the router.
 So it can check yours from this:

 Entering the Router IP Address Wrong:

 For Windows XP or Windows 7/8/10, go to “Start” and click “RUN”.
 You can also type it in the search box.
 Then in the “RUN” box type “CMD” or “COMMAND” and press “ENTER”.
 Then to the window that appears type “IPCONFIG” and press “ENTER”.